kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 ## Architecture

 The truth here is that a KubeVirt VM is a KVM+qemu process running inside a pod.
-Simple like that.
+It's as simple as that.

 ![kubevirt_virtual_machine](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/kubevirt_virtual_machine.png "KubeVirt VM = KVM+qemu")